-We offer a secret marriage proposal photographer experience in the Austin, Texas area for your wedding proposal.
-We make sure you not only get the best proposal images before, during, and after you’ve popped the question, but make sure that the experience is fun and easy for both of you.
+We offer a hidden marriage proposal photographer experience in the Austin, Texas area for your wedding proposal.
+We make sure you not only get the best proposal images before, during, and after you’ve popped the question, but we make sure that the experience is fun and easy for both of you.

 We will secretly follow the two of you before you propose, or wait for you, hidden at the prearranged spot, and capture the moment as you ask your loves hand in marriage.

 Don’t let this once-in-a-lifetime-moment slip away.
 We will photograph your partner’s surprise as you propose, and after your proposal, we will join you and your fiancé for additional photos of just the two of you.

 Their work speaks for itself.
 Mercedes and Jesse are so talented and they are down to earth human beings.
 I’m so glad I chose them to capture our proposal.
 They are so professional and understanding of every situation.
 They give you the pictures right on time not a day late.
 We were so happy with the way our pictures came out and everyone loved them!
 You will never go wrong with choosing them to capture your special moments.
 We highly recommend these talented folks to everyone!

 Each proposal starts with a consultation over the phone, getting details of how you want things to go.
 We can make suggestions for some pretty awesome locations that will make the moment even more special.
 Do you have a unique location already picked out?
 We get in place early and blend in with the other couples in the area.

 No need to stress over it: we’ll help you plan it out and make sure that your experience—and the photographs—are fantastic.

 Since we plan it all in advance, you’ll know where and when to get down on your knee to ask her The Question.
 You won’t know we’re there until just after it happens, but we’ll be in place to make sure that we capture her reactions throughout.
 We try to stay ninja for as long as necessary!